By Italy specialist Nick

 From there, you descend one floor to a church built in the late 4th century, just after Rome declared Christianity legal.
 The brick walls sport repurposed frescoes, including one that depicts the Madonna wearing an unusual hat.
 In fact, it was originally a portrait of Byzantine Empress Theodora.
 You can also find some of the earliest examples — crass ones — of the written Italian language.

 Descending further back in time, the lowest part of the edifice is a mishmash that includes not only a Roman apartment building but also a pagan temple.
-Here, a mystery cult worshiped the god Mithras and you can find an altar depicting the sacrifice of a bull as well as the edges of a ritual labyrinth, which is still largely unexcavated.
+Here, a mystery cult worshipped the god Mithras and you can find an altar depicting the sacrifice of a bull as well as the edges of a ritual labyrinth, which is still largely unexcavated.

 Though you’re as low as you can go, there’s one last layer.
 Under your feet, you can hear water rushing by in a sewer that dates to the era of the Roman Republic.